SebManley/SebManley/README.md

 I’m a UK-based Data Engineer passionate about building scalable data pipelines, automating workflows, and creating AI-powered solutions that turn complex data into actionable insights.

 Currently:
 - Working as a Data Engineer
-- Building an AI Entertainment App
+- Building an AI entertainment App
-- Exploring side projects in AI and automation
+- Contributing consultancy expertise to data engineering and automation projects, from strategy to execution

 ---